Sublattice magnetizations of ultrathin ferrimagnetic lamellar nanostructures between cobalt leads: EFT modeling of pure and systems

 \section{EFT modeling of pure $Co$ and $Gd$ systems}

-The EFT method is known to be superior to the MFT because it incorporates the contributions of the single-site spin correlations to the order parameter, and hence known to be superior to the MFT.
-We use it in the present work to model and determine the exchange for $Co$ and $Gd$ crystals over their ordered magnetic phase, by comparing the EFT calculated magnetization results and Curie temperatures with experimental data \cite{Kuzmin05}.
-The exchange for $Co$ and $Gd$ crystals are then derived by using our EFT calculated constitutive relations \cite{Khater15} $kT_c/zJS(S+1) = 0.3127$ and $kT_c/zJS(S+1) = 0.3162$, valid for cobalt and gadolinium, respectively.
-The EFT exchange $J_{Co-Co}$ and $J_{Gd-Gd}$ are in agreement with the mean values obtained from extensive experimental data given in the literature \cite{Vaz08} for $Co$ and $Gd$.
-The EFT magnetization and exchange results for cobalt are then used to seed the calculations of the sublattice magnetizations for the alloy layered $...Co][\ell^{\prime}\ell \ell^{\prime}][Co...$ nanostructure between cobalt leads, using the MFT method.
-This latter method has been largely used previously \cite{Camley88,Mansuripur86,Demirtas05}.
+The EFT modeling incorporates the contribution of the single site spin correlations to the order parameter, and hence known to be superior to the MFT.
+We use it in the present work to model and calculate the exchange constant for $Co$ and $Gd$ crystals over their ordered nano-magnetic phase, by comparing the EFT magnetization results and Curie temperatures with the experimental data \cite{Kuzmin05}.
+The exchange for $Co$ and $Gd$ crystals are then calculated by using our EFT constitutive relations \cite{Khater15} $kT_c/zJS(S+1) = 0.3127$ and $kT_c/zJS(S+1) = 0.3162$, valid for cobalt and gadolinium, respectively.
+The EFT exchange $J_{Co-Co}$ and $J_{Gd-Gd}$ are in good agreement with the mean values of exchange constant obtained from extensive experimental data \cite{Vaz08} for $Co$ and $Gd$.
+The calculated EFT magnetization and exchange results for cobalt are then used for the calculations of sublattice magnetizations of the alloy layered $...Co][\ell^{\prime}\ell \ell^{\prime}][Co...$ nanostructure between Co leads, by using the MFT method \cite{Camley88,Mansuripur86,Demirtas05}.
 The schematic representation for the consecutive planes of cobalt-gadolinium VCA alloy and pure cobalt plane of nanojunction $[Co_{1-c}Gd_c]_{2}[Co]_2[Co_{1-c}Gd_c]_{2}$ between crystalline cobalt leads are shown in Fig.\ref{fig}.